Parkinson’s Disease Patient and Physician

 But then my concern grew as the tremor went from sporadic to continuous and that’s when I began to experience medicine from the patient’s perspective.
 The frustration at the lack of control I had over my own body, the desperation I felt when told of the diagnosis of Young Onset Parkinson’s Disease and the fear of the future.
 And through it all, relentlessly, the tremor progressed.

-Soania Mathur is an accomplished family physician who had to resign her practice as a result of her Parkinson’s disease.
-Now she is a dedicated speaker, educator and Parkinson’s advocate.
+Soania Mathur is a family physician who had to resign her practice as a result of her Young Onset Parkinson’s Disease a full twelve years after her diagnosis at age 27.
+Now she is a dedicated speaker, writer, educator and Parkinson’s advocate.
 She speaks passionately about the challenges of adjusting physically and emotionally and the coping strategies available to patients, both through medical and lifestyle tactics to manage the changes.

 What people have been saying about Soania:

 - She talked from a personal perspective.
 Since she’s a doctor, it carried a lot of weight.